 - In case of power surges, unplug appliances and turn off the propane tank.

 - Before evacuation, turn off electricity, gas and water service, especially if you see downed power lines on the ground.

 - If your home has standing water above the levels of electric outlets, turn off electricity at the main breaker switch.

 - If flooding occurs in your area but conditions are confirmed safe for you to stay at home, consider filling your bathtubs, sinks and containers with tap water.
 If water service goes out or is contaminated by floodwater, you can have clean water.

 - If your area is under a Flood or Flash Flood Warning, leave as soon as possible, especially if local authorities issue a mandatory evacuation notice.

 - During a mass evacuation, drivers are advised to have 100 miles worth of gasoline already in the tank when told how to prepare for a flood.
-During evacuations, gas station see long lines, may raise prices and might run out of fuel.
+During evacuations, gas stations see long lines, may raise prices and might run out of fuel.
 It's recommended you bring a gas can with you as well, to store gas in case you don't come across another station for awhile.

-- Have an emergency kit or container for supplies such as three days’ worth of food and water, change of clothes, water purification tablets and phone charger.
+- Have an emergency kit or container for supplies such as three days’ worth of food and water, a change of clothes, water purification tablets and phone charger.

 - Don’t forget the can opener.

 According to the FEMA, flooding is the most common natural disaster in the United States, and can range from just a few inches of basement water to a house submerged to the roof.
 If your area floods and you need to evacuate, only return when authorities announce that conditions are safe and water levels subside.
 Hopefully you won’t have to face such a situation, but flood preparedness is crucial if the waters start to rise.
 Be ready to respond with a sump pump, ladder or restoration and remediation equipment rental at The Home Depot.